Validation Dataset in Machine Learning

 Data Quality and Availability

 High-quality validation data is key to correct model performance.
-The problem with well-labeled validation data is that it’s complex to acquire and very expensive fields such healthcare or finance.
+The problem with well-labeled validation data is that it’s complex to acquire and very expensive in fields such as healthcare or finance.

 Avoiding Overfitting to Validation Data